cpojer/js-codemod/extensions/imports/README.md

 Different configs will be needed based on your code style, this extension comes with two default configs:
- - [Basic commonJS style](config/CJSBasicRequireConfig.js), all requires in one block.
+ - [Basic commonJS style](./config/CJSBasicRequireConfig.js), all requires in one block.
- - [Facebook style](config/FBRequireConfig.js), requires are split by the case of the module's name.
+ - [Facebook style](./config/FBRequireConfig.js), requires are split by the case of the module's name

 You can also provide your own custom config.